Skip to content

 Called after each model response.
 Can modify the response before further processing.

 Raise ModelRetry to reject the response and ask the model to try again.
 The original response is still appended to message history so the model can see what it said.
-Retries count against max_result_retries.
+Retries count against output_retries.

 Returns